Thursday, February 2, 2017

-On December 13, a police K-9 escaped its property and attacked two people killing one.
+On December 13, a police-trained K-9 escaped its property and attacked two people killing one.

-UPDATE 01/16/17: In a disturbing update by The Tribune -- one that was hinted at in an earlier report -- Officer Alex Geiger quickly lobbied for a police K-9 program at Grover Beach after being hired.
+In a disturbing update by The Tribune -- one that was hinted at in an earlier report by the news group -- Officer Alex Geiger quickly lobbied for a police K-9 program at Grover Beach after being hired.
 "One month before his police-trained pet dog attacked two Grover Beach residents, killing one of them, newly hired city police Officer Alex Geiger presented the police chief with a 140-page guide explaining how to form a K-9 unit in a small police department," reports The Tribune.

 Police Chief John Peters had previously told The Tribune that his department had "internally explored" adding a K-9 officer, but that it had "no interest" in Geiger's personal dog.
 After a public records request, The Tribune was able to view the "binder" that Geiger and Senior Police Officer Matte Goodman submitted to Peters on November 10 -- a month after he was sworn in and a month before his dual-certified police K-9 killed David Fear and seriously injured Betty Long.